Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 - Air Force is 3-1-0 against the spread this year.

-- The Falcons have covered the spread twice this season when favored by 6 points or more (in three chances).
+- The Falcons have been favored by 5 points or more three times this season and have covered the spread in two of them.

-- Air Force's games this year have hit the over two times in four opportunities (50%).
+- Air Force's games this year have gone over the total in two out of four opportunities (50%).

-- Air Force is 2-1 against the spread and 3-1 overall this season when the team puts up more than 23.3 points.
+- When Air Force records more than 23.3 points, it is 2-1 against the spread and 3-1 overall.

 - In games that Air Force piles up more than 334.8 yards, the team is 2-1 against the spread and 3-1 overall.